sontung/boom/README.md

 ## Boom

+## 1st Mar, 2015

+Add door sprite and key sprite.
+Whenever a player found a key, he/she can eat the key and then has the permission to open the door of victory.
+To open the door, player must stand before the door and have the key of course.
+After the door is open, the player can move in to actually win the game.

 ## 26th Feb, 2015

 Code the template of the map and complete the story of the game.
 Each of the player try to find a key